MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 Given that the type of **ArgumentList** is `[object[]]`, a single argument that happens to be an array (of any type) binds to it _element by element_.
-The workaround is to wrap `$bytes` in an outer array so that PowerShell looks for constructor with parameters that match the contents of the outer array.
+The workaround is to wrap `$bytes` in an outer array so that PowerShell looks for a constructor with parameters that match the contents of the outer array.

 ```powershell